 Even though they're supposed to be a safety feature, dashboard warning lights can be quite confusing.
-For a start there are so many.
+It can be difficult to understand which light means what.
+It may also be possible that too many dashboard distractions is affecting your driving ability.

-Depending on how sophisticated your car is, there can be over 50 different dashboard warning lights for you to get to grips with.
+Depending on how modern your car is, there can be over 50 different dashboard warning lights for you to get to grips with.
 Some will flash on when you start the car and then disappear.
-Others will stay on, to let you know that your headlights are on, or to show how much fuel you have for example.
+Others will stay on when in use, such as the headlights or the fuel warning light.

 Red, amber, green – what does it all mean?